hubert-sikorski/dependencies/readme.md

 ## Countries list

-A list created from resources provided by REST Countries API, accessed by GET request, transformed into an array of objects sorted by obj `name` key.
+A list created from resources provided by REST Countries API, accessed by HTTP GET request, transformed into an array of country objects sorted by obj `name` key.